Code-Institute-Submissions/milestone-project-113/testing.md

   4. Verify that when the user clicks on the bars icon the menu expands and the icon changes to the times icon.
   5. Verify that when the user clicks on the times icon the menu collapses and the icon changes to the bars icon.
   6. Reduce and expand the width of the screen and verify that for all screen widths where the standard menu is visible, the links do not wrap onto the next line.
-  7. Reduce and expand the width of the screen and verify that the Home, Sydney, Melbourne, Brisbane and Contact Us links are only underlined in light blue when the user hovers over them when the standard menu is displayed.
+  7. Reduce and expand the width of the screen and verify that the home, Sydney, Melbourne, Brisbane and contact us links are only underlined in light blue when the user hovers over them when the standard menu is displayed.
 The underline should appear from the center when the user hovers on the link and disappear to the center when the user hovers off the link.
-  8. Reduce and expand the width of the screen and verify that the Home, Sydney, Melbourne, Brisbane links are only underlined in white when the collapsable menu is displayed.
+  8. Reduce and expand the width of the screen and verify that the home, Sydney, Melbourne, Brisbane links are only underlined in white when the collapsable menu is displayed.
   9. Click on the Discover Australia logo and verfy that it takes the user back the the home page.
-  10. Click on the Home link and verify that it takes the user to the Home page.
+  10. Click on the home link and verify that it takes the user to the home page.
   11. Click on the Sydney link and verify that it takes the user to the Sydney page.
   12. Click on the Melbourne link and verify that it takes the user to the Melbourne page.
   13. Click on the Brisbane link and verify that it takes the user to the Brisbane page.
-  14. Click on the Contact Us link and verify that the Contact Us modal opens.
+  14. Click on the contact us link and verify that the contact us modal opens.

 - Hero Image Slider